Core Concepts

 What: Statements about which vulnerabilities affect your product and how.

-Why Relevant: Not all vulnerabilities in components affect your product.
+Why relevant: Not all vulnerabilities in components affect your product.
 VEX documents your analysis.

 Format: CycloneDX VEX (part of SBOM) or standalone